North Carolina concealed-carry restrictions combine the federal prohibited-persons floor (18 USC 922(g)) with state CHP disqualifying conditions...

 "(k) Official Use Exemption. - This section shall not prohibit law enforcement officers and members of any branch of the Armed Forces of the United States, not otherwise prohibited under federal law, from possessing or using firearms for official use only."

 The exemption is for official use only.
-It does not permit personal possession of a firearm by a 50B defendant who happens to be a sworn officer, and the federal 922(g)(8) bar may still independently apply to qualifying orders.
+It does not permit personal possession of a firearm by a 50B defendant who happens to be a sworn officer.
+The federal § 922(g)(8) bar may still independently apply to qualifying orders even where the state exemption preserves official-duty carry.

 Even after a CHP has issued, three separate mechanisms can revoke or suspend it.

-The issuing sheriff, or the sheriff of the county where the permittee now resides, "may revoke a permit subsequent to a hearing" for the following reasons:
+The issuing sheriff (or the sheriff of the county where the permittee now resides) "may revoke a permit subsequent to a hearing" for four enumerated reasons:

 "(a) The sheriff of the county where the permit was issued or the sheriff of the county where the person resides may revoke a permit subsequent to a hearing for any of the following reasons: